MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/liquid/create-custom-template.md

 ---
-title: "Create a custom page template by using Liquid and a web template page template for a portal | MicrosoftDocs"
+title: Create a custom page template
-description: "Instructions to create a custom page template by using Liquid operators."
+description: Learn how to create a custom page template by using Liquid operators.
 author: gitanjalisingh33msft
 ms.service: powerapps
 ms.topic: conceptual